brightway-lca/brightway2/docs/index.rst

 The data directory
 ==================

+The data directory is a single directory where Brightway2 stores data, logs, exported files, and everything else it needs on disk.

 Data directory structure
 ------------------------

-All Brightway2 data is stored in a single directory, the location of which is chosen by the user.
 The data directory has some metadata files, and a bunch of subdirectories for storing different kinds of data.
 Because it is a single directory, it is safe for backup programs or sync services like Dropbox.

 A separate data directory can be created for each project.
 However, each data directory is self-contained, so each must contain a copy of all background databases and LCIA methods.